dleeftink/QuickSet/readme.md

 ```

-Columnar example (for duplicate intgers, values are summed):
+Columnar example (values are summed for duplicate integers):

 ``` js